-It was first released on 24th April 2012, when it created ‘quite a stir’, despite it only impacting 3.1% of queries according to Google.
+Google Penguin first released on 24th April 2012, creating headlines, despite only impacting 3.1% of search queries according to Google.
 Although it was always possible to get in to trouble for the links pointing to a website in the days before Google Penguin, in the form of invisible manual actions, it was a much rarer occurrence.

 What is Google Penguin?